AN INTERPRETIVE CROSSROADS

 - undervaluing friendship as a legitimate source of love

-- Is this a time when you resist intimacy, or when the intimacy you received is now lost and you are grieving?
+Is this a time when you resist intimacy, or when intimacy has been lost and you are grieving?

-- Do you pull back from a real offer of connection—because receiving feels risky—or has your sense of control been stripped away by the flood of sorrow?
+Do you pull back from a real offer of connection—because receiving feels risky—or has your sense of control been stripped away by sorrow?

 - The Four asks: “Why can’t I receive what’s being offered?”